tensorflow/tensorflow/g3doc/Tutorials/Linalg/Ch-1.md

 and capture enough information in the ViewOp so it can be lowered to LLVM.

-The entry point to the builder is the method: `static void ViewOp::build(mlir::Builder *b, mlir::OperationState *result, mlir::Value *memRef, llvm::ArrayRef<mlir::Value *> indexings = {});`
+The entry point to the builder is the method: `static void ViewOp::build(mlir::Builder *b, mlir::OperationState &result, mlir::Value *memRef, llvm::ArrayRef<mlir::Value *> indexings = {});`

 A `ViewOp` pretty-prints as: `%1 = linalg.view %0[%m, %n, %k] :